Apply for family reunification as another family member than a spouse or child

 You and the person you are applying to live with in Denmark each need to fill in part of the application form.

+You can also print out and submit the application form.
 You can fill in the application form in Word format on your computer before printing it out.
 The application form is also available as a PDF file that can be printed out and filled in by hand.

 Applying from abroad